hharleman/SQLSubmittalReports/README.md

 # SQLSubmittalReports
-SQL report for all submittals in the project database.
-Views to quickly find errors in the database.
+SQL report matching all submittals in Procore (submittal_logs table) with what has been submitting in the Coreworx (Rev_Stat_All table) primary document management system.
+Data needs to be cleaned before joining both tables.

+Views were created to show outstanding submittals or submittals requiring resubmittal.